Congressional District # 08

 ELM STREET GROUND WATER CONTAMINATIONEPA ID# INN000509938

-The 18.5-acre Elm Street Groundwater Contamination ("Elm Street") site is located in Terre Haute, Vigo County, Indiana.
+The 18.5-acre Elm Street Groundwater Contamination site ("Elm Street site") is located in Terre Haute (Vigo County), Indiana.
+Surrounding land includes an apartment complex and open/recreational land to the north, commercial and residential property to the east, commercial and industrial property to the south, and the Indiana American Water Company and Wabash River to the west.
 The site is roughly bounded by Locust Street to the north, North 3rd Street (U.S. Highway 41) to the east, railroad tracks to the south, and the Wabash River to the west.
-Surrounding land uses include an apartment complex and open/recreational land to the north, commercial and residential property to the east, commercial and industrial property to the south, and the Indiana American Water Company to the west.

 The Elm Street Groundwater Contamination site is being addressed by a combination of federal and state actions.